edwardmasih/edwardmasih/README.md

 ### _Here are some personal information to get you started:_

->-  🔭  I’m currently working on Personal projects based on Angular 👨🏽‍💻 <br>
+>-  🔭  I’m currently working on Client projects based on ReactJs 👨🏽‍💻 <br>
->-  🌱  I’m currently learning Angular & NodeJs<br>
+>-  🌱  I’m currently learning ReactJs & NodeJs<br>
 >-  👯  I’m looking to collaborate on Angular or FlutterUI apps or Node REST API <br>
 >-  🤔  I’m looking for help with Algorithms and Data Structures 😭 <br>
 >-  💬  Ask me about anything, happy to help <br>